maxsantosbr/MaxSantosSoftwareDeveloper/README.md

-- 👋 Hi, I’m @MaxSantosSoftwareDeveloper
+- 👋 Hi, I’m @MaxSantosbr
 - 👀 I’m interested in translating open source projects (or not) from Eng > Pt-br.
 - 🌱 I’m currently learning Fullstack Developer on Bootcamp Santander bank.
 - 💞️ I’m looking to collaborate on translating in the beginning, but work as Java developer.